Tips for Winter Weather Riding: Part II

 The type of gloves that work best for you will depend on the type of riding you’re doing.
 If you do a lot of jumping, dressage schooling, or other intensive riding, you might want to wear heavier gloves only for barn chores and tacking up, and then use a lighter pair for riding.
 If you ride solely for pleasure, you’ll probably want to keep the heavier gloves on!
 The Performance Waterproof Glove by Mountain Horse fits the bill for a heavy winter riding glove, and it’s waterproof too.
 You can always wear your heavier gloves and keep a lighter pair in your pockets for once you warm up, or simply layer two pairs of gloves.
 The Warwick Fleece Glove by Roeckl is perfect for both.

 It can also help to remove jewelry before going out for a ride.
 Metals have high thermal conductivity, which means that they readily move heat or cold to other objects through contact.
-Ever try stirring a hot pot of soup on the stove with a metal spoon?
-You would get burned due to the metal spoon’s thermal conductivity!
+Have you ever tried stirring a pot of hot soup on the stove after leaving a metal spoon in the pot too long?
+You would get burned!
+That’s due to the metal spoon’s thermal conductivity.
 The same principal applies to your metal jewelry exposed to the cold air and then coming into contact with your skin.
 Brr!